 The 2020 Inaugural MSA Mission Awardees announced in August 2020:

 - Ideal Maine Social Aid and Sanctuary Band, activist street band open to performers of all-levels.

 In keeping with our history, we welcome innovative and non-conventional enterprises.
 Mayo Street Arts retains the option of providing a theme, particular artistic genre or specific area of focus for a particular year, based on consultation with our Board of Directors.

-Application Process for 2021 Mission Fund Award:
+Application Process for the MSA Mission Fund Award:

 Please include a 1,000 word or less proposal describing the Artistic Project.
 Include the number of artists involved, bios of key artist/s, links to video and website if available, any specific technical or rehearsal needs for the project, and contact information.

 An awardee will be selected by a review committee comprised of representatives from Mayo Street Arts staff, Board, and the local artistic community.

 Additional information may be requested from finalists.